sergeypavlyk/test-spsoft/README.md

 - use-fetch: A custom hook for handling fetch operations.
 - use-paginated-fetch: A custom hook for managing paginated data fetching.

   Both hooks can be found in the src/hooks directory.

-Reusable Dropdown Select Component
+2. Reusable Dropdown Select Component

-2. A custom, reusable dropdown select component is available in the src/components/ui directory.
+- custom, reusable dropdown select component is available in the src/components/ui directory.

 These implementations demonstrate modular and reusable design patterns for common functionalities in React applications.